deeppavlov/chatsky/docs/source/user_guides/basic_conceptions.rst

 Creating Dialogue Flows for User Scenarios
 ==========================================

-Once you have DFF installed, you can define dialog flows targeting various user scenarios and combine them in a global script object.
+Once you have Chatsky installed, you can define dialog flows targeting various user scenarios and combine them in a global script object.
 A flow consists of one or more nodes that represent conversation turns.